 How can I support myself?

-Look after yourself
+Look after your own wellbeing

-- Talk to a friend or family member
+- talk to a friend or family member